NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 These approaches can offer massive increases in performance, but only for problems that are well-posed to be parallelized.
 Traditionally, initial value problems have been unable to be parallelized due their dependance on causality.
 Several methods have been created to overcome this limitation.
 These methods include the Parareal algorithm, Multigrid Reduction in Time (MGRIT), Parallel Full Approximtaion Scheme in Space and Time (PFASST).
 This investigation focuses on the Parareal algorithm.

+=== Parareal
+- The Parareal method has mostly been applied to first-order ordinary differential equations.
+- Part of the novelty of this work is that it focuses on building support for second-order ODES

+=== Multigrid Reduction in Time (MGRIT)

+=== Parallel Full Approximation Scheme in Space and Time (PFASST)

 == Equations of Motion

+=== Differential Equations

+=== Traditional Numerical Methods
 - Symplectic Integration
 - Traditional Methods in evoling Equations of Motion
 - Def don't use Runge-Kutta methods